 The process occurred over a six-month period beginning in January 2017 and concluding in June 2017.
-During this time, the consultant team held several staff and elected official interviews, presentations to special committees including the PARC and BTAC, 11 recreation-based focus groups, four public meetings and a two-month online survey.
+During this time, the consultant team held several staff and elected official interviews, presentations to committees including the Parks and Recreation Advisory Committee (PARC), The Tree Board, and the Bicycle Trails Advisory Committee (BTAC), 11 recreation-based focus groups, four public meetings and a two-month online survey.
 In total, the consultant team gathered information from 572 members of the public as well as staff, elected officials, and members of community organizations.
 Using multiple means of outreach helped to balance out participation by people who chose to participate in one form and not another, and allowed the consultant team to gather response data from the broadest audience possible.
 The process provided valuable insight into the strengths, weaknesses, and opportunities of the overall parks and recreation system across the City.